CetusProtocol/aggregator/README.md

 Easy Integration: The aggregator is designed to be simple and easy to integrate.
 Whether you are an individual developer or a large project team, you can quickly connect and deploy.

-Multi-Platform Support: Currently, we have integrated multiple mainstream DEXs on the Sui chain, including cetus, deepbook, kriya, flowx, aftermath, turbos etc, allowing users to enjoy a diversified trading experience on a single platform.
+Multi-Platform Support: Currently, we have integrated multiple mainstream DEXs on the Sui chain, including cetus, deepbook, kriya, flowx, aftermath, afsui, haedal, volo, turbos etc, allowing users to enjoy a diversified trading experience on a single platform.

 By using our aggregator, you can trade more efficiently and securely on the Sui blockchain, fully leveraging the various opportunities brought by decentralized finance (DeFi).